Smellyslab/smellycoin/README.md

-# Smellycoin - a cryptocurrency implementation in javascript
+# Smellycoin - a fork of naivecoin